n3s-online/ContextKit/docs/project.md

 - **Onboard command**: Output instructions for an AI agent to discover and select relevant snippets
 - **Search command**: Query snippets by semantic similarity and return matches with ID, title, and content
+- **Snippet command**: Fetch a single snippet by ID for detailed preview
-- **Select command**: Add a snippet to the current project's configuration
+- **Select command**: Add one or more snippets to the current project's configuration
-- **Deselect command**: Remove a snippet from the current project's configuration
+- **Deselect command**: Remove one or more snippets from the current project's configuration
 - **List command**: Show all snippets currently selected for the project
 - **Generate command**: Output the combined markdown content for all selected snippets
+- **Doctor command**: Run diagnostics to verify database, embeddings, and project config are working
+- **JSON output**: All commands support `--json` flag for machine-readable output

 ### Data Flow